binaryhellstorm/meshconfig/README.md

 Check "Set username and password" and set your login credentials

-Check "SEt locale Settings" and choose your geographic region.
+Check "Set locale Settings" and choose your geographic region.

 Under Services select "Enable SSH" and "Use password authentication"